 God is the creator and therefore is in charge of the universe.
-As the Bible teaches, there is one God who has eternally existed in three persons – Father, Son and Holy Spirit.
-God wants to have a personal relationship with you, no matter who you are, where you’ve been or what you’ve done.
+As the Bible teaches, there is one God who has eternally existed in three persons – Father, Son, and Holy Spirit.
+God wants to have a personal relationship with you, no matter who you are, where you’ve been, or what you’ve done.

 Jesus Christ is the Son of God.
 God extends love and forgiveness to everyone through the person and work of Jesus.
-Jesus’ perfect life, death on the cross and resurrection from the dead make God’s unconditional love and forgiveness available to us all.
+Jesus’ perfect life, death on the cross, and resurrection from the dead make God’s unconditional love and forgiveness available to us all.
 As a result, there is nothing you can do to make God love you any more and nothing you can do to make him love you any less.

-Holy Spirit is sent to help us.
-The Holy Spirit draws us to Jesus and then helps us grow in our relationship with him.
+The Holy Spirit who is sent to help us.
+The Holy Spirit draws us to Jesus and helps us grow in our relationship with him.
 The Holy Spirit helps us understand what the Bible teaches and guides us to do what is right.
 He also gives us special abilities (spiritual gifts) to use in serving others.

 The Bible is God’s words to us.
 The Bible was inspired by God through people, and therefore speaks with the authority of God while reflecting the background, vocabulary and style of the various human authors.
-The words of the Bible are true, relevant and life-changing.
+The words of the Bible are true, relevant, and life-changing.
 The Bible is the final authority on all matters on which it speaks.